 They are promised the London Living Wage from September after last-minute concessions on the eve of a major protest in swanky New Bond Street, where Chanel’s neighbours include Dior, Hermes and Vuitton.
 However, they have been successfully balloted to strike if there is any delay in their pay raise or the reinstatement of their colleague Carmen, who was victimised for her leading role in organising the cleaners.

 UNIVERSITY OF GREENWICH: Almost all the cafeteria workers outsourced to BaxterStorey are united in their fight for the Living Wage

 On the back of the threat of strike action by our amazing members (first-time unionists) who work as caterers at Greenwich University through the contractor BaxterStorey, our members have been offered a 50p pay rise — backdated to September 2018 — and they've offered to meet with us twice a year "to stay connected".
 We're now going to drag them to the CAC to get formal recognition.
-They have also agreed to implement the London Living Wage by August 2020.
-So we'll now ballot our members for strikes, to make sure they implement it by August 2019!
+They have also agreed to implement the London Living Wage by August 2020, but we want it in 2019!

 LONDON SCHOOL OF ECONOMICS: After UVW successfully brought hundreds of cleaners in-house in 2017, over 110 are still campaigning

 UVW is again officially in dispute with the LSE University, with more than 110 cleaners threatening strike action regarding a collective claim about issues around pay and treatment.
 In the words of our lead organiser there, “the LSE is one of the most disrespectful, arrogant and contemptuous employers that UVW has ever come across.”

 ROYAL PARKS: Cleaners and gardeners at the charity in charge of eight Royal Parks in London are uniting for the Living Wage